-Getting a tech start-up off the ground is an involved process with lots of moving parts to juggle, from loans to occupancy to employees.
+Getting a tech start-up off the ground is an involved process with lots of moving parts to juggle, from loans to occupancy to IT department to employees.
 But one of the most important pieces to get right is your start-up’s level of technological health and readiness.

 How do you know if your business is fully equipped for…well, business?
 These checklists will help you get your company up and running.

 Wiring and Cables